dansalvato/firered-nobgm/README.md

 Ensure you apply the IPS file that matches your game version—it's either v1.0 or v1.1.

+The `disable_bgm` patch disables the music, and the `disable_low_hp_sfx` patch disables the low HP SFX during battles.
+You can apply either patch separately, or both of them together.

 ## Issues

 Feel free to report issues in the issue tracker, such as if this patch fails to remove a song in a specific unique situation.